-* attaching numbered clothespins to the appropriate sector (the link to the printable can be found in our “Farm” post)
+* attach numbered clothespins to the appropriate sector (the link to the printable can be found in our “Farm” post)

-* attaches clothespins to the appropriate number on the card
+* attach clothespins to the appropriate number on the card

-* plays with this puzzle (it’s self-correcting and includes some basic sums as well):
+* play with this puzzle (it’s self-correcting and includes some basic sums as well):

-* plays various math-related games with Lego (builds towers from a certain number of blocks, repeats patterns, etc.).
+* play various math-related games with Lego (builds towers from a certain number of blocks, repeats patterns, etc.).

-* practices writing numbers in his little tracing book I made.
+* practice writing numbers in his little tracing book I made.
 We keep the book in the car together with a washable marker.
 Every week, I add a new page.

 Obviously, there are tons of other things one can do.
 Our biggest limitation is the younger sister who is at the age when everything goes into the mouth.
-That’s why I have to keep my urge to buy some cute counters in line.
+That’s why I have to keep my urge to buy some cute counters.
 Even working with beads is stressful.
 Still, I am planning to buy these soon.
 I love that they are transparent!

 I’m not quite decided on what to do after we’re done with 10.
 We may continue to 20 but at a faster speed or try adding and subtracting.
 I’ll keep watching my boy and his interest.